metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 Required:

-- `monitors` (List of String) monitors is Required: Monitors is a collection of Ceph monitorsMore info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
+- `monitors` (List of String) monitors is Required: Monitors is a collection of Ceph monitors More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it

 Optional:

 - `path` (String) path is Optional: Used as the mounted root, rather than the full Ceph tree, default is /
 - `read_only` (Boolean) readOnly is Optional: Defaults to false (read/write).
-ReadOnly here will forcethe ReadOnly setting in VolumeMounts.More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
+ReadOnly here will force the ReadOnly setting in VolumeMounts.
+More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
-- `secret_file` (String) secretFile is Optional: SecretFile is the path to key ring for User, default is /etc/ceph/user.secretMore info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
+- `secret_file` (String) secretFile is Optional: SecretFile is the path to key ring for User, default is /etc/ceph/user.secret More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
-- `secret_ref` (Attributes) secretRef is Optional: SecretRef is reference to the authentication secret for User, default is empty.More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--cephfs--secret_ref))
+- `secret_ref` (Attributes) secretRef is Optional: SecretRef is reference to the authentication secret for User, default is empty.
+More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--cephfs--secret_ref))
-- `user` (String) user is optional: User is the rados user name, default is adminMore info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it
+- `user` (String) user is optional: User is the rados user name, default is admin More info: https://examples.k8s.io/volumes/cephfs/README.md#how-to-use-it

 <a id="nestedatt--spec--device_plugin--volumes--cephfs--secret_ref"></a>
 ### Nested Schema for `spec.device_plugin.volumes.cephfs.secret_ref`

 Optional:

-- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
-Instances of this type with an empty value here arealmost certainly wrong.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names